hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

 >       Go

 * We notice that some people only like one language, while others like multiple languages
-* We have go over the dictionray first, which going over key and pairs
+* We have to go over the dictionary first, which going over key and pairs
 * Then we go over the list and call each **single value**

-We are adjusing the code for Sarah, because she only liked one language, so we use "is" instead of "are"
+We are adjusting the code for Sarah, because she only liked one language, so we use "is" instead of "are"
-* Adjusting the Code for Sarah - use `len() function`
+* Adjusting the Code for Sarah - use `len()` function

 ```python
 for name, languages in favorite_languages.items():